Patrick Laird

-Patrick Michael Laird (born August 17, 1995) is an American football running back for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at California.
+Patrick Michael Laird (born August 17, 1995) is an American professional football running back.
+He played college football for the California Golden Bears and pro football with the Miami Dolphins and Tampa Bay Buccaneers.
+After his playing career, he became a pre-game studio analyst for the Cal Bears radio broadcast.

-Early years
+Early life

 Laird attended Mission College Preparatory High School in San Luis Obispo, California.
 As a senior, he rushed for 3,117 yards and 32 touchdowns on 408 carries for an average of 7.6 yards per rush.

 College career

-Laird began his college career for the California Golden Bears in 2014 as a walk-on.
-He redshirted his second year at California in 2015.
-In his second year of eligibility in 2016, he received second-team Pac-12 All-Academic honors.
+Laird began his college career at the University of California, Berkeley, in 2014 as a walk-on.
+He redshirted his second year with the Golden Bears in 2015.
+In his second year of eligibility in 2016, he received second-team Pac-12 Conference All-Academic honors.

 2017 season

 As a junior in 2017, he played in 11 games and rushed 191 times for 1,127 yards and 8 touchdowns.
 He is the sixteenth player in Cal history to rush for over 1,000 yards in a single season.
 Laird's 214 yards rushing against Oregon State in 2017 ranks tenth in program history for rushing yards in a single game.

 He received first-team Pac-12 All-Academic honors, All-Pac-12 Honorable Mention, and was named a semifinalist for the Burlsworth Trophy, which is awarded annually to the nation’s most outstanding college football player who began his career as a walk-on.